duk42111/docker-swift-git/README.md

-# Docker: Swift + Blackfish
+# Docker: Swift + Git
-A swift 2.2+ &amp; blackfish docker with git support for easy deployment
+A swift 2.2+ &amp; docker with git support for easy deployment

 ## Mount local volume for Html files